A

 abattoir (noun)

 A slaughterhouse.
-(OD)
+(NOA)

 Note: It's a better word than slaughterhouse, right?
 It is French of course – Only the French could have such a beautiful word for slaughterhouse.